jdkloe/pybufr-ecmwf/README.md

 ## Requirements

-* python 2.6 or above or python 3.x
+* python 3.x

 * numpy (and its f2py component)
-  (note that on linux they may be packaged separately, for example Fedora splits them in python2-numpy and python2-numpy-f2py)
+  (note that on linux they may be packaged separately, for example Fedora splits them in python3-numpy and python3-numpy-f2py)

 * gcc and gfortran

 ## Compatibility